jemimaabu/word-processor/README.md

 ## A word processing web app

-The app returns the number of characters, words and sentences in text input.
+The app returns the number of characters, words, sentences and most used word in text input.

-It converts text to sentence case, title case, lower and upper case.
+It also converts text to sentence case, title case, lower and upper case.

-It also returns the most used word.

 ___

 # Open Source